 The Organization considers all contributions to be unrestricted unless specifically restricted by the donor.
-Unconditional promises to give due in the next year are recorded at their net realizable value.
+Unconditional promises to give due in the next year are recorded at their net realizable value as contributions receivable.
 Unconditional promises to give due in subsequent years are discounted at an appropriate discount rate commensurate with the risks involved.
-All promises to give are due in less than one year at June 30, 2017 and 2016.
+All promises to give are due in less than one year at June 30, 2018 and 2017.
 An allowance for uncollectible pledges receivable is provided based upon management's judgment, including such factors as prior collection history, type of contribution, and nature of fundraising activity.
-Organization management is of the opinion that an allowance for uncollectible pledges is not deemed necessary at June 30, 2017 and 2016.
+Organization management is of the opinion that an allowance for uncollectible pledges is not deemed necessary at June 30, 2018 and 2017.